 \subsubsection{One-shot Imitation Learning}

 We first apply K-VIL to one-shot imitation learning scenarios, where one demonstration (\smalleq{$N=1$}) is provided for each task.
-As previously explained, when a single demonstration is provided, K-VIL learns a task representation based on the distance criteria introduced in \cref{sec:criteria_dist}, resulting in a set of $3$ linear $\ptop$ constraints.
+As previously explained, when a single demonstration is provided, K-VIL learns a task representation based on the distance criteria of \cref{sec:criteria_dist}, resulting in a set of $3$ linear $\ptop$ constraints.

-\textbf{Task extraction}: The insertion task is first learned from a single demonstration consisting of inserting the stick \#4 (see \cref{subfig:sticks}) in a paper roll.
+\textbf{Task extraction}: The insertion task is first learned from a single demonstration consisting of inserting the stick \#4 of \cref{subfig:sticks} in a paper roll.
 In this task, the \master{} object is the paper roll, and the \slave{} object is the stick.
 As shown in \cref{subfig:insert_1}, K-VIL extracts $3$ keypoints subject to $\ptop$ constraints on the stick.
 Note that the local frame $\lf$ and the keypoint $\bk_1$ are located near the contact point, and $\bk_2$ is the farthest point on the stick from the paper roll (i.e., the \master{} object).
 Similarly, in \cref{subfig:press_1,subfig:tissue_1,subfig:pour_1,subfig:hat_1}, local frames are constructed on the \master{} objects (i.e., the kettle, the tissue box, the teacup, and the rack, respectively) and $3$ $\ptop$ constraints are extracted to fully constrain the pose of the \slave{} objects (i.e., the hand, the hand, the kettle and the hat, respectively).